Rohitjamakhandi/catalyst-ai-interviewer/README.md

 * **Voice-to-Text Support:** Candidates can answer questions using their microphone.
 * **Comprehensive Gap Analysis:** Visualizes assessed skill levels vs. required skill levels using Recharts.
 * **Actionable Learning Roadmap:** Automatically curates a customized multi-week learning plan, complete with direct YouTube tutorial links to fill identified skill gaps.

+***NOTE:** Users must complete all skill assessments to move to the next stage in AI - Interactive Interviewer or Assessment & Skill Analyzer.

 ---